Documentation

 Content Blocks – Pop-ups

 The new Pop-Up Content Block lets you present important information to your visitors by showing a little box on the screen, based on a number of different conditions.
-Working with Pop-ups is no different than working with Content Blocks.
+Working with pop-ups is no different than working with Content Blocks Hooks.

 • The second option is pretty self explanatory, it will display the pop-up as soon as the page is done loading.